Imama-Kainat/Imama-Kainat/README.md

-## I am in a SERIOUS relationship with  my LAPTOP.
+## I am in a SERIOUS relationship with  my LAPTOP

 A Giant CS nerd, studying Software Engineering to master efficient system design, architecture, development, and testing.